 In the interests of a fair supply chain, Swisscom is committed to improving employment conditions for more than two million people by 2020.
 To this end, Swisscom has forged international partnerships that will ensure the implementation of relevant measures in close collaboration with suppliers.
-The company also commissions annual audits to review whether working conditions at its suppliers are reviewed for improvements every year as part of the audit process.
+The company also ensures that working conditions at its suppliers are reviewed for improvements every year as part of the audit process.

-Swisscom is aiming to supply 85% of all households and businesses with ultra-fast broadband (speeds in excess of 100 Mbps) by the end of 2021 – with around 85% of those achieving speeds of 100 Mbps or higher.
-Furthermore, 99% of the population will be able to benefit from the fourth-generation mobile network incorporating 4G/LTE technology by the end of 2016.
+By the end of 2021, some 90% of all homes and businesses will have a minimum bandwidth of 80 Mbps by the end of 2021 – with around 85% of those achieving speeds of 100 Mbps or higher.
+Furthermore, 99% of the population was able to benefit from the fourth-generation mobile network incorporating 4G/LTE technology by the end of 2016.
 According to calculations performed by the Boston Consulting Group (BCG), Swisscom is thus indirectly contributing around CHF 30 billion to the country’s GDP and helping to create and maintain some 100,000 jobs.

 Based on its strategy, Swisscom has set itself various short- and long-term targets that take economic, ecological and social factors into consideration.